Aaronius/penpal/README.md

 ## Closing the Connection

-At any point in time, call `connection.close()` to close the connection.
-If you're closing a window or worker that's part of a connection, be sure to close the connection as well so that objects can be properly garbage collected.
+At any point in time, call `connection.close()` to close the connection so that event listeners can be removed and objects can be properly garbage collected.

 ## Debugging